Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Discussion

-The three previously identified microstructural regimes directly impact the average position of the probe, determining the value of the measured effective friction.
-To highlight the scaling effect, the inset of Figure~\ref{fig:radius_of_gyration_profile}(c) illustrates how the effective friction ~\eqref{eq:effective_friction_def} changes relative to $\VV$.
-As detailed in the SM, Sec.~I, the polymers cause an additional average viscous friction force on the probe, which, in steady state, is compensated by the force exerted by the tweezers,
+The microstructural regimes identified above directly impact the average position of the probe, determining the value of the effective friction measured.
+Figure~\ref{fig:scaled_effective_friction}(a)-(b) illustrates how the effective friction~\eqref{eq:effective_friction_def} changes relative to $\VV$, and the different scaling in $L$.
+As detailed in Appendix A, the chains cause an additional average viscous friction force on the probe, proportional to $\gamma_{\text{eff}} - \gamma_0 \sim \gamma L \sigma_0 / R_g$, which, in steady state, is compensated by the force exerted by the tweezers.
+As a result, in the linear response regime, when $R_g \sim \sqrt{L}$, the excess friction scales like $\sqrt{L}$.
+Out of equilibrium, it is necessary to consider the polymer stretching $R_g\sim L$, observed at $\VV>1$.
+Assuming that $R_g$ depends on the velocity through a power law in $\mathcal{U}$, i.e., $R_g=R_g(\mathcal{U})\sim \mathcal{U}^\alpha$, we obtain $\alpha=2/3$ and